Hey Kids (Start Here)

 Soon, he will move to chalk.

-Soon he will write it out for himself in mineral calcite spread against a green board, crushing the empty husks of small, dead creatures of the sea.
+Soon he will write it out for himself in mineral calcite lines against a green board, crushing the empty husks of small, dead creatures of the sea.

-He works, uninterrupted, until someone sets a familiar cellphone directly atop the first half of the equation he’s in the midst of scribing neatly across the paper that spreads in a layered stream over his desk.
+He works uninterrupted until someone sets a familiar cellphone atop the first half of the equation he’s scribing neatly across the layered sheets that paper over his desk.

 Hermann slams his pen down and glares upward.

-Hermann’s broken focus collapses under its own weight straight into anger, hyperdense, brilliant, white-hot, nearly uncontrolled.
+Hermann’s broken focus collapses under its own weight and into anger, hyperdense, brilliant, white-hot, uncontrolled.
 Nearly.
-His jaw realigns, he shifts his spine, he rolls his shoulders, trying to sublimate the shreds of too much mental energy into a bounded physical outlet.
+His jaw realigns, he shifts his spine, he rolls his shoulders, trying to sublimate his shredded mental energy into a bounded physical outlet.
 He cannot get the viciousness to clear from his voice as he hisses, “Ah, Dr. Geiszler.
 What a pleasant surprise.
 Nine in the morning and you already have your clothes on.
 What’s the occasion?”

 Hermann picks up Newton’s phone and scans the subject line.